rumaxoft/stena-erp/README.md

  25. [x] User controller and module
  26. [x] Swagger Dto for role controller
  27. [x] Swagger Dto for user controller
- 28. [ ] Describe start develompent in README
+ 28. [x] Describe start develompent in README
+ 29. [ ] Add db structure diagram to the project